addy-1406/Blockchain_Simulation/README.md

 ## Command Line Interface (CLI)

 The project includes a CLI that allows you to interact with the blockchain.
-You can view blocks at different indices and add new blocks.
+You can view the longest chain of blockchain and add new blocks.
 By default, the CLI allows adding blocks up to 20 times before automatically quitting.

 ## Peer-to-Peer Network